Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 Apart from the claim that “what is clear is that Scripture affirms both,” the truth of which is precisely the issue at hand, it is clear, after all, that “Presbyterian” is indicative of Calvary’s theology as Calvinistic.
 If it is not “Presbyterian” in government, how else might it be “Presbyterian” except in theology?
 Although the Articles of Faith and church membership materials do not teach or require one to give assent to the five points of Calvinism per se, as Dr. Munro pointed out above, the majority of the leadership and probably the congregation would call themselves “moderate Calvinists,” holding to all but the “L” in TULIP.

 Note the hermeneutical implications here.
-We can see that inherent in the Reformed Calvinist mode of thought is the acceptance of interpretive and doctrinal incoherence, inconsistency and contradiction accompanied by a disregard of the implications of these for determining the validity of their exegesis and interpretations.
-For the Calvinist, rational incoherence and inconsistency are dispensable as part of a sound hermeneutic and determiners of the validity of their theological interpretations and propositions.
+We can see that inherent in the Reformed Calvinist mode of thought is the acceptance of interpretive and doctrinal incoherence, inconsistency, and contradiction, accompanied by a disregard of the implications of these for determining the validity of their exegesis and interpretations.
+For the Calvinist, rational incoherence and inconsistency are characteristic of their hermeneutic and do not serve to determine the validity, or invalidity, as the case may be, of their theological interpretations and propositions.

 Several of the points on the card were of interest to me in light of the “moderate Calvinist” theological position of the church leadership and much of the congregation.
-One point, I believe, is of critical importance for the evangelistic task of the church today.
+One point, I believe, is of critical importance for the contemporary church’s evangelistic task in our day.
 It was the prayer to “expand my knowledge so I will be ready to define and defend the Gospel.”
-I found this prayer to define the Gospel of special interest given the moderate Calvinist theological context at Calvary Church and the mutually exclusive Calvinist and non-Calvinist soteriologies and gospel content that can be found in our evangelical churches in general.
+I found the part of the prayer to define the Gospel of special interest, given the moderate Calvinist theological context at Calvary Church and the mutually exclusive Calvinist and non-Calvinist soteriologies and gospel content that can be found in our evangelical churches in general.
 The mutual exclusivity of these soteriologies and the gospels entailed by them raises the question, “What Gospel are we to defend?”

-As evangelical Christians we assume that we all know the content and message of the Gospel.
+As evangelical Christians, we assume that we all know the content and message of the Gospel.
 But I would submit that the need to define the Gospel is especially important given the dichotomy between the content of the gospel proclaimed in personal witness and from the pulpit and the gospel that would be consistent with one’s underlying soteriology, especially that of moderate Calvinism.
-The “good news” that a Calvinist will proclaim in public evangelism and preaching is very different than what they believe soteriologically regarding their “doctrines of grace” or TUUIP (with the modification made by “moderate Calvinists” to an unlimited instead of limited atonement).
-It is my observation that Calvinists proclaim a non-Calvinist salvation message that presupposes libertarian human freedom which is in conflict with their deterministic soteriological doctrines.
-Two very different definitions of “the Gospel” are presented depending upon whether the Calvinist is engaged in practical evangelism and the weekly preaching of the Word as compared to when the Calvinist expounds upon their Calvinist soteriological doctrines.
+The “good news” that a Calvinist will proclaim in public evangelism and preaching is very different, or should be if they were consistent, than what they believe soteriologically regarding their “doctrines of grace” or TUUIP (with the modification made by “moderate Calvinists” to an unlimited instead of limited atonement).
+It is my observation that Calvinists proclaim a non-Calvinist salvation message that presupposes libertarian human freedom, which is in conflict with their deterministic soteriological doctrines.
+Two very different definitions of “the Gospel” are presented depending on whether the Calvinist is engaged in practical evangelism and the weekly preaching of the Word, as compared to when the Calvinist expounds upon their Calvinist soteriological doctrines from passages like Romans 9 or Ephesians 1.
 The content of the Gospel spoken and proclaimed is inconsistent with the “Gospel” as it is expounded soteriologically by Calvinists.
 I therefore contend that the Calvinist soteriology cannot support the biblical Gospel defined and proclaimed as “good news.”

 As evangelicals, a label derived from the Greek word euangelion, which means “good news,” we need to be asking what is the precise content and message of the biblical gospel and whether a moderate Calvinist theology is consistent with the biblical definition of the gospel as “good news.”